 We can help with child head injury claims regardless of the type of accident.
 To find out more, please call today.

 There is no set amount of compensation for head and brain injuries either to children or adults, however, we have listed advised settlement amounts below as a guide.

 When a child suffers a head or brain injury, it could result in a lifetime of intellectual, physical, emotional and social challenges.
 Sometimes, the full consequences may not be immediately apparent.
 The full extent of a child’s head injury could take several years to become clear, depending upon their age and the stage of development when the injury was sustained.
 All of these factors will be considered and taken into account when your solicitor calculates the compensation your child should receive.

 In general, personal injury claims are based on two main types of damages:

 - General damages are based on your child’s pain and suffering.
 They could also claim for loss of amenity (explained here) as well.
 An example of this is where a financial value is placed on the fact that they can’t go and play with their friends while they’re recovering.

 - Special damages are used to recover any financial impact.
 Here you could claim if you’ve lost income while caring for your child.
 Your solicitor could also request an interim payment to cover the cost of private medical treatment if it will speed up your child’s recovery.

 It may seem trivial to be thinking about compensation at a time like this, but in order to get fair compensation for your child it is important to remember to retain all receipts pertaining to the medical treatment.
-This includes any treatment fees, hospital parking charges, cost of medication, and cost of travel.
-Loss of potential income for the parent staying at home as caregiver is also a factor that you should make note of during this time.
+This includes any treatment fees, hospital parking charges, the cost of medication, and the cost of travel.
+Loss of potential income for the parent staying at home as a caregiver is also a factor that you should make note of during this time.